TateImce/BibleApp/README.md

-**BIBLEAPP**
+<h2>BIBLEAPP</h2>

 👋 Hi, I’m @TateImce

 **DESCRIPTION**

-This a fun little straight forward web app that draws values from bible json files and displays them on the page.
-The script is done using vanilla javascript and styling with bootstrap.
+<p>This a fun little straight forward web app that draws values from bible json files and displays them on the page.
+The script is done using vanilla javascript and styling with bootstrap.</p>

 **SHOUT OUT**